Plain's data model differs from other customer service systems in one significant way: there are no tickets, contacts, or conversations.

 shortName(string, optional): Typically the first name of the customer.

-isVerified(boolean): Whether you can confirm the user has access to their email address, for example they have already verified their email on your app or website.
+isVerified(boolean): Whether the user has confirmed that they have access to their email address, for example they have already verified their email on your app or website.

 status(enum): See customer life cycle section for details.